Catapush/catapush-ios-sdk-pod/README.md

 ## License

-catapush-ios-sdk-pod is available under the Commercial license.
-See the LICENSE file for more info.
+catapush-ios-sdk-pod is available under the Commercial license.See the LICENSE file for more info.